rogeriochaves/codesearch/README.md

 ### Method 1: Local running model

 This approach is the quickest way to get started, it has the advantage of everything local, no registration needed anywhere and no warmup needed after starting the server.
-The disadvantage is that you have to download a ~500MB model, plus leave a server running on the background which takes ~1GB of RAM
+The disadvantage is that you have to download a ~500MB deep learning model, plus leave a server running on the background which takes ~1GB of RAM

 Try it out immediately (it will download the model on the first run):